 My landscape work centers primarily around the intersections of where man and nature meet.
 I find that these areas, which now seem to be the norm of our landscape, can offer an insight and significance which are often missing for me when working solely in nature.

 My work is exclusively black and white.
-I tend to respond more aggressively to shades of brightness than I do tints of color.
+I tend to respond more aggressively and personally to shades of luminosity than I do tints of color.
 It’s not that I don’t like color photography, but I feel that I can express myself more effectively using the inherently abstract nature of black and white.

 1987, B.S. in Photographic Engineering Technology, St. Cloud State Univ.